darvin/X.OS/README.md

 OSXLogger logs all text that appears on your screen, including windows and user actions.
 This data is stored in a vector database, enabling you to search and analyze your usage history with ease.
 With the help of machine learning algorithms, OSXLogger can identify patterns in your usage history and suggest the most efficient ways to perform tasks.

+## Implementation Details

+OSXLogger is a macOS application developed with SwiftUI.
+It utilizes the ScreenCaptureKit and Vision framework to scrape text from the screen of the Mac computer, logs all text into a vector database.
+The Language Model is used to generate interactive tutorials and chat responses for specific tasks.
+Time logging and workflow annotation are implemented to optimize your workflow and suggest more efficient ways of performing tasks.

 ## Use cases

 User wants to summarize text displayed on the screen.
 To do so, they press the OSXLogger hotkey and enter "summarize this".
 OSXLogger utilizes ChatGPT to summarize the text on the screen and saves the original text, summarization, and user's request into a database.
 It also copies the summarization to the clipboard and displays a notification indicating that the summarization has been copied to the clipboard.